AleksBak/AZURE_RTOS/README.md

 All projects work in the <b>STM2CubeIDE</b> environment.

-The following projects are components of Azure RTOS: fx        FileX gx        GUIX nx_secure
+The following projects are components of <b>Microsoft® Azure RTOS</b>: fx        FileX gx        GUIX nx_secure